What is alcohol use disorder?

-You may think a drink or two is okay, even if it is illegal.
-But young people who drink are more likely to develop an alcohol problem than people who start drinking later in life.
+You may think that a drink or two is okay, even if it's illegal.
+Or you may think that it's okay if you only drink on the weekends.
+You may even think that binge drinking is okay.
+But teens who drink are more likely to develop alcohol use disorder than people who start drinking later in life.

-Young people may use alcohol for many reasons.
+Teens may drink alcohol for many reasons.
 They may want to:

 Alcohol can change how well you make decisions, how well you think, and how quickly you can react.
 It can make it hard for you to control your actions.
 Alcohol use can:

 Alcohol use also can change how you feel about your life.
-It can lead to depression and suicide.
+It can increase the risk of anxiety, depression, and suicide.

 If someone offers you a drink, here are some ways to say "no."

-Treatment depends on how bad your alcohol problem is.
 Some teens are able to stop drinking with help from a school alcohol education program or a counsellor.
 Treatment also can include group therapy.
-Teens who are dependent on alcohol may need medical treatment and may need to stay in a hospital or treatment centre.
+Teens who have moderate to severe alcohol use disorder may need medical treatment.
+They may need to stay in a hospital or treatment centre.

 Treatment focuses on more than alcohol.
 It also helps you cope with the anger, frustration, sadness, and disappointment that often happen when a person tries to stop drinking.

-Enter N463 in the search box to learn more about "Learning About Alcohol Use Problems and Dependency in Teens."
+Enter N463 in the search box to learn more about "Learning About Alcohol Use Disorder in Teens".

 Current as of: November 8, 2021